oktadev/okta-blog/_source/_posts/2023-09-15-java-microservices-spring-boot.md

 ## Have fun with Spring Boot and Spring Cloud!

 I hope you liked this tour of how to build Java microservice architectures with Spring Boot and Spring Cloud.
-You learned how to build everything with minimal code and then configure it to be secure with Spring Security, OAuth 2.0, and Auth0 by Okta.
+You learned how to build everything with minimal code and then configure it to be secure with Spring Security, OAuth 2.0, OIDC, and Auth0 by Okta.

 You can find all the code shown in this tutorial on GitHub in the [@oktadev/auth0-java-microservices-examples repository](https://github.com/oktadev/auth0-java-microservices-examples/tree/main/spring-boot-gateway-webflux).
 The OpenFeign example with Spring MVC is in the `mvc` branch and the Keycloak example is in the `keycloak` branch.